natalianorori/HealthDataSharingIsCaring/README.md

 If you contributed, let us know here.
 If you were in the Mozfest session, write your name here for us to credit you.

+If you want to keep up to date with the repo, please consider subscribing to issues you consider interesting.

 Email Natalia at natalianorori@gmail.com if you have any questions, would like to chat, or replicate the session in your community or institution.

 "Health Data Sharing is Caring" was co-facillitated by Stefano Vrizzi and Natalia Norori.
 All the materials in this repository are licensed CC-BY 4.0